Lost Souls (The Raindogs album)

 Lost Souls is the debut album by the folk/roots rock band the Raindogs, released in 1990 on Atco Records.
 Written by lead singer Mark Cutler and presenting a hybrid roots rock sound with Celtic elements, Lost Souls drew critical attention but was not a commercial success.

 Critical reception

-AllMusic wrote that "Lost Souls is perfectly played material and an interesting debut, but there's not enough personality to send this over the top."
 The Los Angeles Times thought that the "lilting yet propulsive fiddle gusts, swirling through the basic guitar-rock architecture, give Raindogs both sweetness and bite."
 The Orlando Sentinel deemed the album "a solid effort [on which] none of the songs really stood out."
 The Washington Post called it "catchy but a little cautious."

+AllMusic wrote that "Lost Souls is perfectly played material and an interesting debut, but there's not enough personality to send this over the top."
 The Rolling Stone Album Guide declared the album to be "a perfectly unremarkable example of foursquare folk-rock traditionalism."